 1943-1946 were some of the darkest years of Gamma Epsilon history.
 As World War Two raged on, perhaps only a half dozen men kept the chapter alive.
 500 Sunset was taken over by the Air Corps.
 During that time, surviving members held weekly meetings on Wednesday nights at various locations.

-As we look ahead and continue to make history at Gamma Epsilon, we are constantly evaluating ourselves and what we can do to further strengthen our chapter.
-Our 100th year anniversary is quickly approaching and is an incredible milestone for us.
-As this milestone moves closer to becoming reality, we are developing an ambitious plan to facilitate our long-term goals for the next 100 years.
+As we look ahead and continue to write history here at Gamma Epsilon, we are constantly evaluating ourselves and what we can do to further strengthen our chapter.
+As we just recently had our 100th year anniversary, we have now set our goals on how to improve as a chapter and become even stronger for the next 100 years.